slowpard/slowLODGen/README.md

 2. Double-click on Launch `slowLODGen.bat` and wait for the tool to finish (depending on your setup can take 5-15 minutes)
 3. Check in your mod manager that the load order position of MergedLOD.esm matches the position stated in the esp description; if not, move it

-#### Using non-standard (not matching the record in Windows registry) Oblivion directories (or several local installs)
-1. Unpack the archive somewhere on your computer.
-2. Open LODGen_config.yaml with any text editor (e.g. Notepad)
-3. Set path to your Data folder in the field `game_folder`.
-Note that you have to use double slashes in the path.
-Example: `game_folder: "C:\\Games\\Oblivion\\Data"`
-4. If you use local Oblivion.ini setup (you know if you do), set the path to Plugins.txt file in `plugins_txt_path` field.
-Use double slashes: `plugins_txt_path: "C:\\Games\\Oblivion\\plugins.txt"`
-5. Double-click on Launch slowLODGen.bat and wait for the tool to finish (depending on your setup can take 5-15 minutes)
-6. Check in your mod manager that the load order position of MergedLOD.esm matches the position stated in the esp description; if not, move it

 #### MO2
 1. Unpack the archive somewhere on your computer.
 2. If you use a non-standard Oblivion directory, refer to the previous section for paths.